jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_chart_iobyfile.md

 The number of milliseconds that SQL Server has spent waiting for I/O operations on this file since the last time data for this page was collected.

-You can restrict the files(s) that are included in this chart by clicking on the file(s) you are interested in the grid at the top.

 {% include links.html %}